| Who

 He’s written operas, ballets, oratorios and musicals.

-He’s performed for representatives of the United Nations
+and he's performed music for representatives of the United Nations

 from New York to Costa Rica to the Earth Summit in Rio.